thekellymethod/heirvault-app/README.md

 - **Address Fields**: Separate address fields for clients, beneficiaries, and attorneys
 - **Composite Indexes**: Optimized for name/DOB and address searches

-See `prisma/schema.prisma` for the complete schema.
+See `src/lib/db/schema.ts` for the complete Drizzle schema.

 ## 🔐 Security & Data Protection